100+ Descriptive Words for Resume & How to Use Them

 Communication resume verbs

-Communication abilities are valued not only on customer-facing or public relations positions.
+Communication abilities are valued not only in customer-facing or public relations positions.
 In general, they mean that you can clearly articulate your ideas to coworkers or management, negotiate well, prepare strong reports and newsletters, and more.
-Highlight your ability to communicate well using these action verbs:
+Highlight your ability to communicate well using these action verbs.
+Best resume should sell your abilities and experience as well as prove your ability to deliver the results an employer is looking for.

 • Advocated